TRaSH-Guides/Guides/docs/Glossary/index.md

 ### Tracker

-Servers that assist participants in locating each other and forming efficient distribution groups known as [swarms](#swarm).
+Servers that assist [Peers](#peer) in locating each other and forming efficient distribution groups known as [swarms](#swarm).
 The term 'tracker' is also informally used for sites that host [.torrent files](#torrent-file) and operate their own tracker servers.

 ### Perma-Seed